It's hard to argue that the most popular pop star right now in Ireland is Dua Lipa.

 So what are Dua's credentials for the biggest artist with Irish music listeners this year?

-2. She is one of only three artists to have had more than one Number 1 hit on the Official Irish Singles Chart in 2018.
+2. She was one of only three artists to have had more than one Number 1 hit on the Official Irish Singles Chart in 2018.

 With that New Rules reference shoe-horned in, it's time to reveal the figures behind Dua's success.